 2. Calling All Spielbergs And Scorseses

-If your older kids are into film, this visual storytelling activity is a great way to get their movie career started.
-Learn how directors bring ideas to life using Into Film's downloadable activity sheet and start using their techniques in your own work.
+If your older kids are into film, learn how directors bring ideas to life using Into Film's downloadable activity sheet and start using their techniques in your own work.

 3. Become A Stonehenge Expert